 June 16 @ 6:00 pm - 8:30 pm

-Our next two Ashghal seminars are on the topic of avoiding disputes from escalating to formal proceedings, and as well as Ashghal we are delighted to have the support of the Chartered Institute of Building, Chartered Institute of Arbitrators and expert speakers from Pinsent Masons, David Adamson & Partners Overseas, and Driver Trett.
-They will be of particular interest to clients, contractors and consultants.
+Our next Ashghal seminar is on the topic of avoiding disputes from escalating to formal proceedings, and as well as Ashghal we are delighted to have the support of the Chartered Institute of Building, Chartered Institute of Arbitrators and expert speakers from Pinsent Masons, Driver Trett and the RICS.
+It will be of particular interest to clients, contractors and consultants.

-Part 1 on 29 April 2019 will disseminate knowledge and experience from legal and delays specialists around how claims in respect of Variations and Extensions of Time should be dealt with during the life of the project.
+Part 1 of this event was on 29 April 2019 and disseminated knowledge and experience from legal and delays specialists around how claims in respect of Variations and Extensions of Time should be dealt with during the life of the project.